DinoHub-SubT/dsta_deploy/docs/build-azure.md

         cd ~/deploy_ws/src
         ./deployer --help

-#### 3. Build The SubT Workspace
+#### 2. Build The SubT Workspace

-*Connect to the Azure VM (if not already done so):*
+Connect to the Azure VM (if not already done so):

         # == ssh into your VM ==
         ssh [VM username]@[private VM IP]

-*Build the Workspace*
+Build the Workspace

-- Continue with the build tutorial: [`docs/build-local-docker.md`](build-local-docker.md) at the `Quick Start:Basic Level` instructions.
+- Build the workspace by following the docker build tutorial: [`docs/build-local-docker.md`](build-local-docker.md) instructions.
-- Make sure to setup and build the correct the repository for the connected VM.
-You might have multiple VMs setup, each with a different workspace setup and built.

 #### 4. Summary